 Ski bindings are available in several different styles.
 Always match yours to the way you ski.
 While this comes down to personal choice, the three most common ski binding styles are Alpine/Downhill, Tech, and Alpine Touring.

-DIN setting is a very important safety consideration, so you need to know it when going into a purchase.
+DIN setting is a critical safety consideration, so you need to know it when purchasing.
 Ski techs can help you figure the number out.
 Never be too shy to ask.
 It can lead to big problems if you don’t.

-Ski binding weight is another factor to consider when purchasing the instruments.
+Ski binding weight is another factor to consider when making a purchase.
 If you’re strictly a downhill skier, you can get a heavy, durable binding.
-Alpine bindings with a higher DIN setting that would be common for experienced skiers can expect a weight of around 5 pounds.
+Alpine bindings with a higher DIN setting would be standard for experienced skiers, and they can expect a weight of around 5 pounds.

 Boots and Bindings